ChristopherMWood/OpportunityCostAPI/README.md

 ## API Endpoint(s)

-Backend API for <https://www.opportunitycost.life> that takes a YouTube video URL and calculates how much time has been spent by all viewers combined to watch that video.
+-- NEEDS TO BE UPDATED (Currently out of date) -- Backend API for <https://www.opportunitycost.life> that takes a YouTube video URL and calculates how much time has been spent by all viewers combined to watch that video.
 Started as a joke and turned into this in the end.

 ### **GET** - YouTube Video Opportunity Cost